 Poverty Action Lab: Researchers at the Jameel Poverty Action Lab at the Massachusetts Institute of Technology are currently conducting two embedded experiments on Operation ASHA’s model using randomization methodology.
 One experiment will measure the overall impact of the DOTS model (the TB treatment model promoted by WHO and used by OpASHA) and the relative roles of its individual components; the other will examine how Operation ASHA’s practice of linking counselor salaries to performance outcomes impacts counselors’ efficiency.
 Scientific evidence from these experiments will show Operation ASHA how it can maximize its impact, help the health community identify and adopt the most effective practices in TB control, and shed light on fundamental questions for development policy such as the role of information in health programs or the efficiency of community-level service delivery.

 The mission of Chicago Harris is to understand and influence public policies—both through research and by preparing talented individuals to become global leaders and agents of social change.
 Students from Harris School are currently working with Operation ASHA to evaluate TB models in India.

 The International Partnership for Innovative Healthcare Delivery (IPIHD), catalyzed by the World Economic Forum, formed as a result of the extensive research conducted by McKinsey which analyzed 30 innovators worldwide.
-IPIHD, in collaboration with investors, sponsors, industry, and innovators, actively seeks ways to overcome the key challenges in scaling innovations identified in the innovation research through four core programs; Networking & learning, business & organization, investment & funding and knowledge & research.
+IPIHD, in collaboration with investors, sponsors, industry, and innovators, actively seeks ways to overcome the key challenges in scaling innovations identified in innovation research through four core programs; networking & learning, business & organization, investment & funding, and knowledge & research.